nrfconnect/sdk-nrf/samples/nrf9160/sms/README.rst

 When the sample starts, it sends SMS if a recipient phone number is set in the configuration.
 The sample then receives all the SMS messages and displays the information about the messages including the text that is sent.

-The maximum size of the AT command response defined by :option:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` might limit the size of the SMS message that can be received.
+The maximum size of the AT command response defined by :kconfig:`CONFIG_AT_CMD_RESPONSE_MAX_LEN` might limit the size of the SMS message that can be received.
 This parameter is defined in the :ref:`at_cmd_readme` module.
 Values over 512 bytes will not restrict the size of the received message as the maximum data length of the SMS is 140 bytes.